Buying Land to Build Your Home

 Zoning ordinances vary by town, and different restrictions apply to different parts of these towns.
-For instance, a “village district” might require a minimum half-acre lot for a new home, while a “rural district” might require a 3-acre lot.
-The size of the home, including the number and size of out-buildings allowed, can also depend on the zoning.
+For instance, a ‘village district’ might require a minimum half-acre lot for a new home, while a ‘rural district’ might require a 3-acre lot.
+The size of the home can also depend on the zoning.
 In some communities, there are even limitations on the kind of materials allowed or the design of the building, especially in historic areas.
-Make sure the home you envision is allowed on the land you hope to buy.
+Together, we’ll make sure the home you envision is allowed on the land you hope to buy.

 How wet is it?